ufal/npfl129/tasks/nli_competition.md

 We will be using NLI Shared Task 2013 data, which contains documents in 11 languages.
 For each language, the train and test sets contain 1000 and 100 documents, respectively.
-Particularly interesting is the fact that humans are quite bad in this task (in a simplified settings, human professionals achieve 40-50% accuracy), while machine learning models can achieve high performance.
+Particularly interesting is the fact that humans are quite bad in this task (in a simplified setting, human professionals achieve 40-50% accuracy), while machine learning models can achieve high performance.

 Because the data is not publicly available, you can download it only through